nathanlytang/rolodex/README.md

 # rolodex
-An SSH rolodex for your terminal with multi-method authentication support.
+An SSH directory for your terminal with multi-method authentication support.

 ## Features